 At times life can be difficult and we can feel overwhelmed, lost, helpless or distressed.
 I became aware of counselling due to my own life experiences and trained as an Integrative Counsellor and Supervisor.
-I offer a safe and confidential place where you can explore issues and feelings, developing a greater understanding of them, without feeling any pressure or judgement.
+I offer a safe and confidential space where you can explore issues and feelings, developing a greater understanding of them, without feeling any pressure or judgement.
 I can help you to make changes that will help you manage those tricky emotions and find a solution that suits you.
 Counselling can help you to move forward and enhance your life experience.

 The aim of counselling is to provide you with a confidential opportunity for you to explore your thoughts and feelings in safety and assist your learning, healing, understanding and growth.

 Training, qualifications & experience